 Tip #2: Set the minimum criteria

-After eliminating the first batch of spammers, it’s time to further narrow down the list by keeping only the people who meet the minimum requirements.
+After eliminating the first batch of candidates, it’s time to further narrow down the list by keeping only the people who meet the minimum requirements.

 Tip #3: Set shortlisting criteria